Skip to Main Content

 • Punitive damages.
 When a truck accident is the result of intentional misconduct or gross negligence–as opposed to ordinary negligence–the victims can seek punitive damages as a means of punishing the wrongdoer.
 Florida law limits punitive damages to three times the amount of compensatory (economic plus non-economic) damages awarded or $500,000, whichever is greater.

-Why Do You Need a Palmetto Bay Truck Accident Lawyer?
+Palmetto Bay Truck Accident FAQ’s:

 Many truck accident victims are reluctant to engage an attorney.
 Sometimes they fear they do not have the money to hire a lawyer.
 In other cases they may assume their own insurance will cover all of their losses, or that the trucking company will offer a fair settlement.
 Sadly, these assumptions often leave the accident victims in worse shape than if they had simply taken the time to speak with a lawyer.